 Group type

-This group is led by kinship carers and is open to special guardians in the Coventry area.
-Our peer support group is a space for special guardians to connect and support each other.
+The group is led by kinship carers and is open to all kinship carers in South Norfolk.
+The group is a safe space for kinship carers to come together and share experiences, get support, and make connections.

 Join our community